SEServerExtender/EssentialsPlugin/README.md

 If you want to compile the source provided.
 Compile and copy the .dll created after compiling of this project into it's own sub directory of your Mods directory of your instance.
 Also move the .sbc files included the .zip archive of any of the releases into that directory as well.

+Please make sure to add the associated workshop mod as well.
+It is ID: 340095691.
+Just add this mod in extender Mods section of the configuration and it will install automatically on restart!

 It's that easy!

 Major Feature Overview